victor-m-p/mdwikiNLP/classroom_materials/class_1/classroom1.md

 ## Required Packages
 installed using the command:

 `pip install packagename`

-where packagename in name of the package
+where packagename in name of the package.
+Note that all of the packages listed below is included in the virtual environment setup guide

 |Package| Usage |
 |----------|------------|